 We make sure to send our gifts with love, creating an air of mystery and excitement as we await the big reveal.
 It's a wonderful way to surprise each other and show that we're thinking of one another, no matter the miles that separate us.

-This Christmas Day, I want to try something different with my kids.
+This December 25, I want to try something different with my kids.

-I'm sure that watching the sunrise on Christmas morning will bring a sense of peace and calm to our day.
+I'm sure that watching the sunrise on the morning of the 25th will bring a sense of peace and calm to our day.

 It's not just about witnessing the first light.
 It's about taking a moment of reflection and gratitude before the excitement of gift-giving and festivities begins.

 Even though my daughters are growing up, we still leave out a plate of cookies and a glass of milk for Santa, along with some carrots for his reindeer.
-It's a Christmas tradition that keeps the magic of Christmas alive for us even as a separated family.
+It's a Yule custom that can keep the magic of the season alive as harmonious two-home families.

 Instead of the usual milk and cookies, you can give Santa and his reindeer a gourmet treat.
 You can prepare baked mini carrot muffins and whip up a special spiced cocoa just for Santa.